-But even the most diligent among us may feel like we’re spinning our wheels sometimes when it comes to credit card debt, and the situation isn’t helped by the fees and interest rates often charged by credit card companies.
+But even the most diligent among us may sometimes feel as though we’re spinning our wheels when it comes to credit card debt.
+The situation isn’t helped by the fees and interest rates often charged by credit card companies.

-Below, consumer credit pros offer up suggestions for questions you should consider asking your credit card company and tips to help improve the odds your request will be successful.
-Their advice could help make paying off your debt a little less painful — and possibly put more money back in your wallet.
+Here are some suggestions for questions you should consider asking your credit card company and tips to help improve the odds your request will be successful.
+This advice could help make paying off your debt a little less painful — and possibly put more money back in your wallet.

-We’ve all had it: that oh no! moment when you realize your credit card payment deadline has passed.
-As a mea culpa, you end up sucking up that late fee, which can range anywhere from $10 to $49, according to data from CreditCards.com.
+Many of us have had that oh no! moment — when you realize your credit card payment deadline has passed.
+As a mea culpa, you end up sucking up that late fee, which can range anywhere from $30 to $41, according to CreditCards.com.

-Having a pristine record of paying on time and a legitimate excuse for dropping the ball (for example, an illness or family emergency) may also increase your chances of getting the fee forgiven, according to Bill Hardekopf, CEO of LowCards.com.
-“Just don’t make a habit of calling and asking for forgiveness,” he says—or your credibility and the bank’s kind attitude could dry up fast.
+Having a pristine record of paying on time and a legitimate excuse for dropping the ball (for example, an illness or family emergency) may also increase your chances of getting the fee forgiven.

-If you plan to ask for a lower annual percentage rate (APR), be prepared to make your case, advises Schulz.
-For example, he suggests keeping all the snail-mail solicitations other credit card companies have sent you so that your company knows you’re being courted.
+If you plan to ask for a lower annual percentage rate (APR), be prepared to make your case.
+For example, keep all the snail-mail solicitations other credit card companies have sent you so that your company knows you’re being courted.

-Seventy-eight percent of those who ask for a lower interest rate end up getting one, according to the same CreditCards.com study.
+Seventy percent of those who ask for a lower interest rate end up getting one, according to a LendingTree study.
 But if that doesn’t give you a motivational boost, use a debt repayment calculator to estimate just how much faster you could pay off your debt with a lower APR.

 Just be aware that if you carry a balance and you’re pushing your due date out — say, from the first to the 15th — you’ll be paying finance changes on those extra days that your balance would be accruing interest during your first changed billing cycle.